Robuske/CSTV/README.md

 Some other details:

+- The app is localized in English and Portuguese and [should show the correct date format for any region](https://github.com/Robuske/CSTV/blob/dcf34ddb8919522a29a3e5db1763af04a2869106/CSTV/List/MatchesList%2BViewModel.swift#L67).
 - As stated above, I had to use Xcode 14.2 due to my equipments limitations, it's possible that there will be some differences when running on a newer version.
 - I would usually use a tool like [SwiftLint](https://github.com/realm/SwiftLint) for keeping the code style consistent, but I decided to not use any dependencies in this project.
 For the same reason I ended up not using [SwiftGen](https://github.com/SwiftGen/SwiftGen) for generating code related to the resources, instead I wrote my own code to access them and [included Unit Tests](https://github.com/Robuske/CSTV/blob/dcf34ddb8919522a29a3e5db1763af04a2869106/CSTVTests/MainAssetsTests.swift) to avoid problems.
 - Unfortunately the image available on Figma for the splash screen was not a vector and pretty small, so it ends up looking a little weird.